Blue Triangle

 Blue Triangle’s core mission is to empower people to thrive, by delivering solutions in communities which focus on the needs of each individual.
 Our approach is trauma-informed, person-centred and wellbeing focused, and aims to ensure that in Scotland, everyone is able to access support whenever, and for however long, they need it.

 The Board has overall responsibility for governance and strategic direction of Blue Triangle, and we are seeking individuals who have a real desire and interest in helping deliver our ambitious aims and objectives.
-Experience in financial, commercial, development, charity sector and the social care sector would be beneficial.
+We are currently looking for individuals with demonstrable experience in the third sector, in particular Housing and Social Care.
+Additional expertise in development, with financial and commercial experience, would be very beneficial.

 As a voluntary position, it will not be paid but travel and other expenses for attendance at meetings are reimbursed in line with our policy.